 - AFAP-accredited educators respect all persons’ rights to receive inclusive and non-prejudicial professional care and competent reproductive health services.

-- AFAP strongly recommends (as does Toni Weschler, in Taking Charge of Your Fertility) that people wishing to use an FABM, especially for the prevention of pregnancy, obtain professional instruction from a certified FAE.
+- AFAP strongly recommends that people wishing to use an FABM, especially for the prevention of pregnancy, obtain professional instruction from a certified FAE.
 Community and peer support can be valuable, but are not a substitute for professional instruction.

 For Fertility Awareness Educators, AFAP Accreditation means: